yeipills/protein-docking/MIGRATION_GUIDE.md

 A: Use sample protein files from `Backend/.../proteinas/` directory.
 Start with small proteins for faster iteration.

 **Q: Can I get help?**
 A: Yes!
-Each script has detailed comments.
-You can also ask Claude for help with specific functions.
+Each script has detailed comments in the original source files.
+You can also refer to the inline documentation and code examples.

 ---